gears1763-2/PDSAPI_Python3Bindings/README.md

 The result should be a `ProteusDSAPI.cp3XX-win_amd64.pyd` file (or similar).
 Note that the generated bindings are Python version specific!
 (That's the `cp3XX` part of the file name.)
 For example, bindings built for Python 3.7 will not work under Python 3.12 and vice versa.
-The most portable solution would is to provide the user with the infrastructure to build bindings for their specific Python version, rather than pre-building for a specific version and just providing that (hence, this repo).
+The most portable solution is to provide the user with the infrastructure to build bindings for their specific Python version, rather than pre-building for a specific version and just providing that (hence, this repo).

 Of course, for this to work, you need to